Skip Ribbon Commands

 laura 2.jpg

-Dr. Lindsey Campos, DBH, LPCC- City of Albuquerque EAP Manager
+Dr. Lindsey Campos, DBH, LPCC, CEAP- City of Albuquerque EAP Manager

 Dr. Campos was born and raised in Albuquerque, NM, and attended UNM for her undergraduate studies in Psychology.
 She received a Master's in Counseling Psychology from Webster University in 2009 and a Doctorate of Behavioral Health from Arizona State University in 2017.
-Dr. Campos is an independently licensed clinical counselor in the state of NM and has over a decade of experience working in community behavioral health and managed care.
-In her free time, Dr. Campos enjoys spending time with her two sons, watching sci-fi/fantasy movies, listening to and playing music, being outdoors, and meditating.
+Dr. Campos is an independently licensed clinical counselor in the state of NM and has over 15 years of experience as a clinician working in community behavioral health, managed care, and EAP.
+In her free time, Dr. Campos enjoys spending time with her two sons, watching sci-fi/fantasy movies, listening to and playing music, being outdoors, and practicing yoga and meditation.

 Laura Smith- EAP Senior Office Assistant